-Dear Indy: A Father’s Plea for Climate Action is a clarion call to humanity to look inside itself and see the damage our species is inflicting on the natural world, the animals that share our incredible planet, and how this is affecting our societies and leading, ultimately, to the sixth extinction, that will likely include us.
+Dear Indy: A Father’s Plea for Climate Action is a clarion call to humanity to look inside itself and see the damage our species is inflicting on the natural world, the animals that share our incredible planet, and how this is leading, ultimately, to the sixth extinction, that will likely include us.

-Finally, the book looks at solutions that our elites are pushing us towards in order to continue the march towards “progress” and it then looks at alternative solutions that would benefit the masses, rather than the few, while simultaneously allowing us to remain within our carbon budget and give the forests and oceans a chance to bounce back from the brink.
+Finally, we look at solutions that our elites are pushing us towards in order to continue the march towards “progress”, and then look at alternative solutions that would benefit the masses, rather than the few, while simultaneously allowing us to remain within our carbon budget, and give the forests and oceans a chance to bounce back from the brink.

-Simon Whalley is a forty-three-year-old husband and father to a ten-year-old son.
+Simon Whalley is a forty-four-year-old husband and father to an eleven-year-old son.
 He is originally from Wales but has spent the past twenty years in Asia where he has bought and sold Vespas, worked in the Vietnamese shipping industry, and taught English at every level from kindergarten to university in Vietnam, Taiwan and Japan.
 He has a masters degree in teaching English to Students of Other Languages (TESOL) and currently teaches English at an International Baccalaureate (IB) School on an island in the Seto Sea, Japan.
 Here, with his wife and son, he looks after a former mandarin farm which is being turned into an organic food forest.
-He was a co-founder of Extinction Rebellion Japan and is a contributing author to Commondreams.org.
+He was a co-founder of Extinction Rebellion Japan, the websites foodfacts.jp and discussearth.com, a contributing author to Commondreams.org, and the Carbon Almanac.

 Copyright: Simon Whalley ©